msmxu23/DH150-Assignment05/README.md

 # Personas and Scenarios
 ## Introduction
- The purpose of UX Storytelling is so that we can understand how different users operate, especially our target users, so as UI/UX designers and researchers, we can build and create interfaces, systems, and products that cater to their liking.
-It is so that we know we are doing our best to make people's lives easier, more efficient, and effective.
-UX Storytelling helps us brainstorm, plan, and come up with better ideas as we begin to understand our users better.
+ The purpose of UX Storytelling is so that we can understand how different users operate, especially our target users, so as UI/UX designers and researchers, we can build and create interfaces, systems, and products that cater to their feelings and expectations.
+It's important in helping our process to do our best to make people's lives easier, more efficient, and effective.
+UX Storytelling helps us brainstorm, plan, and come up with better ideas as we begin to understand our users more clearly and on a personal level.
+We are able to predict user's responses more accurately.

 ## Features
 - Chat box: allows you to talk to people that you added on the app, shows you who is online, and shows your old conversations, or allows you to create new ones